uvicpraxis/uvicpraxis.github.io/gpms.md

 # Gameplay Metadata Schema (GPMS) (INCOMPLETE DRAFT)

 This metadata schema is licensed [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/).
 It was developed by Jentery Sayers and the Praxis Studio for Comparative Media Studies at the University of Victoria.
-It adapts the following projects for the purposes of describing files in the Press Record Gameplay Footage Collection:
+It adapts the following projects for the purposes of describing files in the Press Record Gameplay Footage Collection (PRGPFC):

 * Coates, E. (2025).
 GameUI Database. [https://www.gameuidatabase.com/about.php](https://www.gameuidatabase.com/about.php)
 * International Council of Museums (ICOM)'s International Committee for Documentation (CIDOC) (2011).
 Conceptual Reference Model (CRM). [http://www.cidoc-crm.org/index.html](http://www.cidoc-crm.org/index.html)